jsbaan/transformer-from-scratch/readme.md

 Matrix multiplication R=X@W returns a (3, 1536) matrix R.
 We can now interpret R as containing eight (heads) sets of three (key, query, value) 64-dimensional vectors.

+Now, on to computing the actual attention weights.
-Finally, we extract and reshape the chunks that we interpret as query vectors Q into (batch_size, num_heads, qkv_dim, seq_length).
+We collect chunks from R that we reshape and interpret as matrices Q, K and V of dim (batch_size, num_heads, qkv_dim, seq_length).
-We multiply Q with the transpose of K, which results in the attention logits (batch_size, num_heads, seq_length, qkv_dim).
+We multiply Q with the transpose of K. This results in the attention logits (batch_size, num_heads, seq_length, seq_length).
+This matrix contains dot products (vector similarities) between all query and key vectors in each input sequence.
-After normalizing these logits with sqrt(dim_q) and applying the softmax, we multiply the resulting attention weights with V.
+Performing element-wise division by sqrt(dim_q) and applying the softmax to obtain normalized attention scores, we then multiply with V.
-This
+The result is a (batch_size, num_heads, qkv_dim, seq_length) matrix that we interpret as eight attention-weighted value vectors per input position for every input sequence in the batch.
+Finally, we concatenate (reshape) the eight 64-dim value vectors from each head and perform a final output projection from 512 to 512 to model interactions between head-specific value vectors.

+And voila!
+You should now understand how MHA is governed by just one weight matrix, and how its internal number of dimensions is not a hyperparameter.
+Note that you should also understand why Vaswani et al. note that the computational cost of MHA is similar to full-dimensional (e.g. 512) single-head attention.

 ### Positional Embeddings
 Sinusoid positional (non-learned) encodings add sine (to all even dims) or cosine (to all uneven dims) waves to all dimensions.